-All College of Nursing courses require the use of a computer and an .edu e-mail account.
+All College of Nursing courses require the use of a computer and an .edu email account.
 Mobile devices should have Apple iOS 13 or newer/Android OS 8 or newer.
 You may use the College's computer labs or your own personal computer.
 If you choose to use a personal computer, you will need the following:

-Hardware

-Microsoft WindowsPC

-Intel Core i5 Processor

-8GB RAM

-500GB harddrive

-Wifi 6

-HDMI port

-USB Port

-15" HD display orbetter

-High capacity battery charged for class

-Video conferencing capability (microphone, speakers, webcam)

-Headphones

-Software

-Microsoft Windows 10 OS

-Microsoft Edge Chromium Web Browser

-Microsoft Office 2016 or better (students have online access using their College of Nursing login to MicroSoft 365)

-Adobe Acrobat Reader

-VLC Media Player

-Check with your professor for additional requirements specific to their course.
+Hardware Software Microsoft Windows PC Intel Core i5 (8th gen or newer) or equivalent processor 8GB RAM 500GB hard drive 802.11n wireless adapter or better for reliable Internet connectivity HDMI port USB 3 port 15" HD display or better High capacity battery charged for class Video conferencing capability (microphone, speakers, webcam) Headphones Microsoft Windows 10 OS Microsoft Edge Chromium Web Browser Microsoft Office 2016 or better (studentshave online access using their College of Nursing login to Microsoft Office 365) Adobe Acrobat Reader VLC Media Player Optional Screen Readers: JAWS or NVDA (there is no screen reader support in Canvas using Chrome) Check with your professor for additional requirements specific to their course.